ESRC Research Fellowship

 Originally from Chicago, Alison Harcourt gained a BA (Magna Cum Laude) in Politics and International Relations from Northern Illinois University, before completing an MA in International Political Economy at the University of Warwick (Department of Politics) and a PhD at the University of Manchester (Department of Government).
-At Exeter, Alison acted as Director of the Centre for European Governance between 2018 and 2021 and was Director of the Information Society Network prior to this time.
-She has been consultant to and participated in working groups of the Council of Europe, European Commission, and national governments and is a member of the CPBF.
+At Exeter, Alison acted as Director of the Centre for European Governance between 2018 and 2021 and was Director of the Information Society Network and the Centre for European Studies prior to this time.
+She has been consultant to and participated in working groups of the Council of Europe, European Commission, and national governments.
 Alison was a member of REF panel 27 in 2014 and was conferred as Fellow of the Academic of Social Sciences in 2018.
-Alison was seconded to the Venice International University on Exeter's global partnership programme in 2021 and is currently Visiting Professor at the London School of Economics, Department of Media and Communications.
+She was seconded to the Venice International University on Exeter's global partnership programme in 2021 and is Visiting Professor at the London School of Economics, Department of Media and Communications in 2023-2024.
 Prior to Exeter, Alison held research posts at the University of Oxford, the University of Manchester and University of Warwick.
 She twice received Jean Monnet Fellowships at the European University Institute and has been Visiting Fellow at the Max Planck Institute in Bonn, University of Bordeaux and LSE CARR.

 languages: English (native), German (fluent), Italian (fluent), French (good), Russian (reading)